jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_connect_details.md

 ## Address

-The connect string to link to the Analysis Services server (that is, the Server name, Server Instance name, or IP address).
+Specify the connect string to link to the Analysis Services server (that is, the Server name, Server Instance name, or IP address).

 ## Instance